KennethGHansen/Nucleo-F446RE_X-Nucleo-GFX01M2/README.md

 - **X‑NUCLEO‑GFX01M2** (display expansion adapter)
 - **DT022CTFT‑D01** display module (ST7789 controller)

-The display plugs into CN2/CN3 of the X‑NUCLEO‑GFX01M2 expansion board.
+The X‑NUCLEO‑GFX01M2 expansion board plugs into the NUCLEO-F446RE board via the MORPHO connectors.
 But my experience was that when doing so, I could not get the debug interface working.
 So I did the wiring with jumper wires instead.
 The wiring is done on basis of the port setup i did in CubeMX: